thomaswelton/projects/clothes-show/README.md

 **Date:** Mid 2012<br>
 **Tech:** PHP, imagemagick, Javascript, Facebook API<br>

 The app was designed to work inside a Facebook canvas, as well as an iframe to be embeded on 3rd party websites.
 It allowed user to upload a photo, or choose from their Facebook albums.
-And customise it with text to say why they thought they were the heart of British Fashion.
+And customise it with text.
+A personalised image was then created server side using Imagemagick and added to the pulic gallery.

 ![alt text](facebook.png "Screenshot")